whitecollaralgos/Algoways/design/01_architecture.md

 ## Architectural Style

-OpenAlgo employs a **Monolithic Application Architecture** with a **RESTful API** interface.
+AlgoWays employs a **Monolithic Application Architecture** with a **RESTful API** interface.
 The core logic, broker interactions, database management, and API endpoints are contained within a single Flask application process.

 Key characteristics:
 *   **Centralized Codebase:** All components reside within the same project structure.